-LEARNING IS AN ACTION VERB !!
+LEARNING IS AN ACTION VERB!!

-Most students need to do more than just sit through lectures and reread their notes.
-Spend 2-3 hour blocks of time EVERY DAY actively writing or discussing concepts to make them a part of your memory.
-Use the words you learn often, they will sink in better[©].
+Most students need to do more than complete the assignments.
+Spend blocks of time EVERY DAY actively writing or discussing concepts to make them a part of your memory.
+Use the words you learn often, they will sink in better©.